Is Adderall A Narcotic Or A Controlled Substance?

 Being Prescribed Adderall

 If your doctor has decided to prescribe Adderall to you, it is important to take Adderall only as it is prescribed.
-Because stimulant medications, like Adderall, are highly regulated, it is likely that you will only be able to fill your prescription every 30 days, and your doctor will have to authorize the refill.
+Because stimulant medications, like Adderall, are highly regulated, likely, you will only be able to fill your prescription every 30 days, and your doctor will have to authorize the refill.

 It is important to communicate with your doctor if you are concerned about the addictive potential of Adderall.
 Your doctor will give you an idea of what to look for, and if there is still concern, they may prescribe you an alternative medication, if possible.